 To get the most out of flexible working, you also need flexibility in your business infrastructure, in terms of your connectivity, systems and security posture – which is where SD-WAN has started to make an entry.

 Software-defined WAN (SD-WAN) can help boost your private network versatility in a way which supports more flexible approaches to working and is becoming an increasingly popular choice amongst businesses.
-In a recent study, Gartner found that over 40% of enterprises are expected to adopt SD-WAN by the end of 2019.
+By 2024, research from Gartner predicts that 60% of enterprises will have implemented SD-WAN, compared with fewer than 20% in 2019.

 Whether your organisation is hoping to deploy SD-WAN in the near future, or is simply weighing up its options, there are many considerations, and in some cases misconceptions, that you should be aware of.
 Here’s an overview of the key questions you may have.